UM-PEPL/HallThruster.jl/README.md

 ## Installation

-To install HallThruster.jl, you must first install Julia 1.7 or above from the [official Julia site](https://julialang.org/downloads/), or by using [juliaup](https://github.com/JuliaLang/juliaup).
+To install HallThruster.jl, you must first install Julia 1.10 or above from the [official Julia site](https://julialang.org/downloads/).
 We recommend using the latest Julia release when possible.
 Once installed, launch Julia and type `]` to enter the Pkg REPL.
 To install HallThruster.jl type

 ```julia
 (@v1.10) pkg> add https://github.com/UM-PEPL/HallThruster.jl